 Monument Valley did the rounds big time in the mass media when it was released, so there’s a strong chance you already know of this son of a gun.
-It’s the acclaimed mobile Indie game which takes M. C. Escher’s utterly fantabulous artistic style and twists it into a physics based puzzle game.
+It’s the acclaimed mobile Indie game which takes M. C. Escher’s utterly fantabulous artistic style and twists it into a physics-based puzzle game.
 What’s not to like?

 Nothing, that’s what on the not front!
 Monument Valley is one of those games which looks marvellous and, thusly, tempts individuals not interested in video games to give it a whirl.
-Which is it’s great charm – you’ll be seduced by its gloriousness pretty quickly, even if you know as much about gaming as Arnold Schwarzenegger knows about kitting!
+Which is its great charm – you’ll be seduced by its gloriousness pretty quickly, even if you know as much about gaming as Arnold Schwarzenegger knows about kitting.

 Ustwo developed this elegant title and, upon release in 2014, it wrapped up a huge amount of awards.
 Rightly so!
 It’s a puzzle game with a small story attached, and as the player one must guide the Princess Ida through mazes and optical illusions.

 Gosh darn it, that’s all there is to it!
 It’s a relaxing experience and the real joy of the game comes from taking on the simple delights of each stage and enjoying the visual treat.
 It’s short but sweet, and we can highly recommend it to everyone.
 Indeed.
 Rather.
 Truly.

 Doesn’t it look grotesque?
 Oh, hang on.
 That was the wrong word.
 We meant lovely.
 It looks lovely!
 So obviously the graphics are a big part of the experience with Monument Valley, and it’s all inspired from this bloke M. C. Escher (probably not related to MC Hammer).